9 Steps To Growing Cantaloupe In Containers

 Folate, found in cantaloupe, is one of the most important nutrients for pregnant women, as it protects newborns from neural tube problems.
-It also aids in the formation of red blood cells in the body and the mother's and baby's overall health.
+It also aids in forming red blood cells in the body and the mother's and baby's overall health.

-Animal studies have suggested that eating a lot of the antioxidant beta carotene, a kind of vitamin A, can assist people to avoid having asthma later in life.
+Animal studies have suggested that eating a lot of the antioxidant beta carotene, a vitamin A, can assist people in avoiding having asthma later in life.

 For males 14 and older, experts recommend a daily beta carotene consumption of 18,000 mc, and for females in the same age group, 14,000 mc.

-Vitamin C is an antioxidant and important vitamin that may help to prevent asthma.
-Vitamin C pills have been suggested as a treatment for asthma by certain specialists.
+Vitamin C is an important antioxidant that may help prevent asthma.
+Certain specialists have suggested Vitamin C pills as a treatment for asthma.

 8. Acts As A Highly Effective Anticancer Agent

-Folate has been proven to play an important function in cancer prevention in studies.
+Folate has been proven to play an important function in cancer prevention studies.
 Folate may be beneficial in the early stages of cancer treatment.
-When ingested in the late stages of cancer, however, folate may encourage cancer-forming cells.
+However, when ingested in the late stages of cancer, folate may encourage cancer-forming cells.
 To learn more about cantaloupe's anticancer potential, more research is needed.

 Cantaloupe contains vitamins that nourish and protect the skin from dangerous pollutants.
 These minerals and vitamins promote hair growth while also reducing hair loss.